open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 ### `Export(span of recordables)`

 Exports a batch of telemetry data.
 Protocol exporters that will implement this function are typically expected to serialize and transmit the data to the destination.

-Export() will never be called concurrently for the same exporter instance.
-Export() can be called again only after the current call returns.

 Export() must not block indefinitely.
 We can rely on printing to an ostream is reasonably performant and doesn't block.